TommyMandex/ysoserial/README.md

 *	exec_global: it is the default mode, the one used by ysoserial.
 Usually it executes a Java exec with the supplied command, but in the plugins that don't allow code execution (like file upload) this option can be used to execute the default plugin task (like file upload).
 I could have chosen a better name, I know :) .
 Code execution is executed with *java.lang.Runtime.exec(command)*.
 If you are using a payload that supports only this option and not the *exec_win*/*exec_unix* ones, you can transform your commands using this [great online resource by Jackson](http://www.jackson-t.ca/runtime-exec-payloads.html) for better results!
 *	exec_win: ysoserial default execution mode have some limitations in the chars that can be used in the command (redirections as an example don't work properly) that could make your commands fail (and usually these issues are blind...). *exec_win* attack type generates a payload that should support all cmd characters on Windows systems.
 It execute the Java expression *java.lang.Runtime.getRuntime().exec(new String[]{"cmd","/C\",command})*
 *	exec_unix: same for *exec_win* but for Linux/Unix targets: *java.lang.Runtime.getRuntime().exec(new String[]{"/bin/sh","-c",command})*
 *	sleep: this option executes a native Java sleep, that is *synchronous*, differently from a sleep executed through a shell command that usually is *asynchronous* and consequently useless for the detection of serialization issues.
-The option execute the Java expression *java.lang.Thread.sleep(command)*
+The option execute the Java expression *java.lang.Thread.sleep(command)*. *[command]* = milliseconds to wait (ex. *10000*)
 *	dns: this option executes a native Java DNS resolution.
 The difference between this option and URLDNS payload is that this option is executed exploiting a particular exploit chain: URLDNS says "The endpoint deserialize Java objects but I don't know if it is exploitable", this option says "The endpoint deserialize Java objects and it should be exploitable using this particular chain".
-The option execute the  Java expression *java.net.InetAddress.getByName(command)*
+The option execute the  Java expression *java.net.InetAddress.getByName(command)*. *[command]* = DNS to resolve (ex. *yourcollaboratorpayload.burpcollaborator.net*)
 *	reverse_shell: this option generates a native Java reverse shell.
-The command has been created by NickstaDB and is supported only in payloads that use TemplatesImpl
+The command has been created by NickstaDB and is supported only in payloads that use TemplatesImpl. *[command]* = IP:PORT (ex. *127.0.0.1:8888*)

 **Available transformations:**